These Notes are divided into the following sections:

 Unless there are very good reasons, this Figure should show displacement ellipsoids, for which the probability level (%) should be stated in the caption.
 Atom labels and any other text should not intersect any atoms or bonds, and should be large enough to be clearly legible.

-For packing diagrams, the caption should preferably state the view direction (correctly!) and the unit cell outline should be shown, with the origin and axes labelled.
+For packing diagrams, the caption should state the view direction or orientation and the unit cell outline should be shown, with the origin and axes labeled, or the axes directions drawn at the side of the diagram.
 The caption should state what any dashed/dotted lines indicate (most commonly for hydrogen bonds); this applies for all Figures.
-Packing diagrams and other Figures that are not significantly discussed should be removed; “Fig. 2 shows a packing diagram” is not a significant discussion!
+Packing diagrams and other Figures that are not discussed in any detail should be removed; “Fig. 2 shows a packing diagram” is not a significant discussion.

 Stereoviews rarely give any advantage over a well produced single view of comparable overall size.
-If one is used, any labels must appear, correctly positioned, in both views, not just in one.
+If one is used, any labels should appear, correctly positioned, in both views, not just in one.

-Figures should be numbered, and referred to in the text sections.
-There must be a caption for each Figure.
+Figures should be numbered, and referred to sequentially in the text sections.
+There should be a caption for each Figure.

 hkl ranges – see Index ranges